THOMASELOVE/431-quizzes-2022/quiz1/README.md

     - [pcare.csv](data/pcare.csv) should show 111 observations on 7 variables, and
     - [sleep.csv](data/sleep.csv) should show 134 observations on 1 variable.
 3. The [R Markdown file](data/question7_initial.Rmd) and [HTML file](data/question7_resultswewant.html) we are providing to help you with Question 7 on the Quiz. (also posted to our Shared Drive in the Quiz 1 folder, and to the [data subfolder above](https://github.com/THOMASELOVE/431-quizzes-2022/tree/main/quiz1/data))
+    - **NOTE** On 2022-10-07, I placed a revised version of the [HTML file](data/question7_resultswewant.html) online here and on the Shared Drive.
+The only difference is that the old version had three tick marks at the bottom, which it shouldn't have.
+The new version does not have these tick marks.
+The tick marks aren't associated with any of the critical errors or the bonus issue in Question 7.
 4. This link to [the Google Form Answer Sheet](https://bit.ly/431-2022-quiz1-answer-sheet) you'll use to submit your responses.
 Remember you need to be logged into Google via CWRU to open the form.

 ## Reminders